zerodaycode/canyon-book/src/introduction.md

 We welcome the contributions of new developers in advancing this project.
 However, in order to maintain order and consistency during development, we request that all contributors adhere to the following guidelines when adding new functionality, modifying or improving the source code, or fixing a bug:

+* Check with the community on [Discord](#join-our-discord) to keep updated with the latest announcements, issues and goals;
 * Open an issue [here](https://github.com/zerodaycode/Canyon-SQL/issues) explaining what you wish to change or upgrade on the source code;
 * Clone the repo locally and work in the source code;
 * Open a `PR` to a new branch, and try to documentate as much as possible the changes made in the commits to your working branch.